GRUMMAN MALLARD “G73″€

 Key Takeaways:

-• Despite these performance upgrades, the aircraft ultimately struggled to remain in service.
+• Despite the engine upgrades, the aircraft ultimately did not remain in widespread service.

 See a mistake?
 Contact us.